Back to LiftMaster Guides

 What Usually Goes Wrong

-• Receiving sensor knocked out of alignment with sending sensor
+• Receiving sensor knocked out of alignment with the sending

 • Obstruction blocking the invisible infrared beam path

-• Sensors not at the same height from floor
+• Sensors not at the same height from the floor

 Official Manufacturer Manual